Progress

 at the outer sides of your legs for a few seconds to move your knees farther

-apart slightly, and to rotate the end of your shin at your ankle that’s
+apart slightly and to rotate the end of your shin at your ankle that’s

 your legs in these ways for a few seconds is sufficient.
-Don't tighten
+Don't tighten the

 If you did not place the

-end of your shin at your ankle too high on your opposite leg or too near to your
+end of your shin at your ankle too high on your opposite leg or too near to

 And